 Admittedly it didn’t exist before 1945.
-With post-war internationalization, factory farming, efficient transport systems, the widespread adoption of refrigeration and higher incomes, consumers in Japan began to eat far more meat and fish than previously and the most useful knife up to then (the nakiri) wasn’t very useful for those.
+With post-war internationalization, factory farming, efficient transport systems, the widespread adoption of refrigeration and higher incomes, consumers in Japan began to prepare far more meat and fish at home than previously and the most useful knife up to then (the nakiri) was better suited to vegetables.
 The development of a short general-purpose kitchen knife for the home really was not that great a leap for knife makers in Japan looking for sales.

 "Santokus are cheap knives in Japan"